CMS Energy Corporation

 Cash vs Debt

-CMS Energy Corporation carries $19.08B in total debt against $175.0M in cash reserves — debt is roughly 109.0x the cash position.
-Managing this leverage effectively will be important for long-term financial stability.
-Free cash flow is running at -$2.16B, which bears watching.
-Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
+On the balance sheet, CMS has $175.0M in cash with $19.08B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
+The company is burning cash, with free cash flow at -$2.16B.
+This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 Return on equity stands at 10.4%, which is decent for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 3.1% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $8.60B (2022) to $8.54B (2025).